Computer Modeling of the Brain

 |June 22, 2015 - July 10, 2015||3||M-F 3:15-6:05P||Open||Ryan Maloney||10641|

 The human brain is one of the most complicated and mysterious systems on the planet.
-In recent decades a huge push has been made to understand the brain through computer modeling.
-A large number of scientists have been involved in the development of these models to not only advance our understanding and treatments of neurological and psychiatric illnesses, but also to help us understand what underlies daily human experiences ranging from memory to vision to decision making.
-These models allow scientists to combine results from a variety of other research to try and create a better picture of how the brain works"or reveal gaps in our understanding of the brain.
+In recent decades, a huge push has been made to understand the brain through computer modeling.
+A large number of scientists have been involved in the development of these models not only to advance our understanding and treatments of neurological and psychiatric illnesses, but also to help us understand what underlies daily human experiences ranging from memory to vision to decision making.
+These models allow scientists to combine results from a variety of other research to try and create a better picture of how the brain works or to reveal gaps in our understanding of the brain.
 This modeling forms the basis of a field of neuroscience known as computational neuroscience.

 The purpose of this course is to threefold: to introduce students to a number of topics in neuroscience, to give students an understanding of how computational neuroscience works and advances our understanding of science, and to enable students to create their own basic models of neurons and neural circuits in the MATLAB programming language.

 This course will cover a broad range of topics, including: